Teddy Bear (STAYC song): Commercial performance

-"Teddy Bear" debuted at number 56 on South Korea's Circle Digital Chart in the chart issue dated February 12–18, 2023; on its component charts, the song debuted at number three on the Circle Download Chart, number 84 on the Circle Streaming Chart, and number 137 on the Circle BGM Chart.
-It ascended to number 12 on the Circle Digital Chart, and number 15 on the Circle Streaming Chart in the following week.
+"Teddy Bear" debuted at number 56 on South Korea's Circle Digital Chart in the chart issue dated February 12–18, 2023.
+It ascended to number four in the chart issue dated March 5–11, 2023.
+On the monthly Circle Digital Chart, the song debuted at number 55 in the chart issue dated February 2023, ascending to number four in the following month.
 The song also debuted at number 16 on the Billboard South Korea Songs in the chart issue dated March 4, 2023.

 Promotion

 Following the release of Teddy Bear, on February 14, 2023, STAYC held a live event to introduce the single album and its songs, including "Teddy Bear", and to communicate with their fans.
 The group subsequently performed four music programs in the first week: Mnet's M Countdown on February 16, KBS's Music Bank on February 17, MBC's Show!
 Music Core on February 18, and SBS's Inkigayo on February 19.
-On the second week, they performed on six music programs: SBS M's The Show on February 21, MBC M's Show Champion on February 22, M Countdown on February 23, Music Bank on February 24, Show!
+On the second week of promotion, they performed on six music programs: SBS M's The Show on February 21, MBC M's Show Champion on February 22, M Countdown on February 23, Music Bank on February 24, Show!
 Music Core on February 25, and Inkigayo on February 26, where they won first place for all appearances except M Countdown and Show!
 Music Core.
+On the third week of promotion, they performed on six music programs: The Show on February 28, Show Champion on March 1, M Countdown on March 2, Music Bank on March 3, Show!
+Music Core on March 4, and Inkigayo on March 5.
+On the fourth and final week of promotion, they performed on three music programs: Show Champion on March 8, M Countdown on March 9, and Show!
+Music Core on March 11, where they won first place for all appearances except M Countdown.

 Accolades

+Credits and personnel

+Adapted from the album liner notes.